mdgaziur/findex/CUSTOMIZATION.md

 | findex-result-command  | The command that'll be used to launch the app                     |

 To customize Findex, edit the style.css file in `~/.config/findex`.
 If there is no such file, run Findex to generate it.

-If Findex isn't being executed after modifying `~/.config/findex`, run `findex` in terminal to see what went wrong in the stylesheet.